At a Glance

 Testing videos during a Live Conversation

-- Share your screen and play the video for the participant (be sure to check that you are sharing your computer sound when you share your screen).
+- Share your screen and play the video for the contributor (be sure to check that you are sharing your computer sound when you share your screen).

-Note: There may be some video lag due to Zoom bandwidth, so giving the participant the link to the video to watch on their own machine may work the best.
+Note: There may be some video lag due to Zoom bandwidth, so giving the contributor the link to the video to watch on their own machine may work best.